mlochbaum/BQN/doc/map.md

         0‿0 ⍉ "ABCD" ≍⌜ "0123"

 If the argument lengths don't match then Each gives an error.
-This contrasts with zip in many languages, which drops elements from the longer argument.
-This is rarely wanted in BQN, and having an error right away saves debugging time.
+This contrasts with zip in many languages, which drops elements from the longer argument (this is natural for linked lists).
+This flexibility is rarely wanted in BQN, and having an error right away saves debugging time.

         "ABC" ≍¨ "01234"

 Arguments can have any shape as long as the axis lengths match up.
-As with Table, the result elements don't depend on this shape but the result shape does.
+As with Table, the result elements don't depend on these shapes but the result shape does.

         (>⟨20‿30‿10,50‿40‿60⟩) +⟜↕¨ 2‿1‿0≍3‿2‿1